 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages all residents in the United States to take the following measures to protect themselves:
+US-CERT encourages users to take the following measures to protect themselves:

 Adobe has released updates for Flash Player and Flash Media Server to address multiple vulnerabilities.
 These vulnerabilities affect Adobe Flash Player 10.2.159.1 and earlier versions for Windows, Macintosh, Linux, and Solaris; Adobe Flash Player 10.2.157.51 and earlier versions for Android; Adobe Flash Media Server 4.0.1 and earlier versions; and Adobe Flash Media Server 3.5.5 and earlier versions for Windows and Linux.
 Exploitation of these vulnerabilities may allow an attacker to cause a denial-of-service condition or execute arbitrary code.

 US-CERT encourages users and administrators to review Adobe Security Advisory APSB11-12 and Adobe Security Advisory APSB11-11 and apply any necessary updates to help mitigate the risks.